BZoennchen/supercollider-book/chapters/sounddesign/math/sampling.md

 The human ear is able to recognize frequencies up to round about 20000 Hz.
 Since we need double the *sample rate*, 44100 gives us a little bit of room.

-You can play around with the following code to the effect of a sample rate that is too low.
+You can play around with the following code to see the effect of a sample rate that is too low.
 Change ``sampleRate`` and re-evaluate the code.
 The first plot shows a good approximation of the real signal.
 The second plot shows the result of the sampling process.